YutingShang/For2Wasm/README.md

 * `-const` - run constant propagation
 * `-CP` - run copy propagation
 * `-iterCSE-CP` - run copy propagation and common subexpression elimination iteratively until no more changes are made
+* `-iterPRE-CP` - run copy propagation and partial redundancy elimination iteratively until no more changes are made
+* `-tile` - run loop tiling with a tile size of 4

 ### Maintenance Recap